The best thing since sliced bread, to slice bread7th August 2019

 The thing is though, someone has clearly thought this through.
 What can we do to make this easy for the customer, but also make it fun?
 How do we open up a whole new host of bread options?
 Over 20 different fresh loaves with three options for slicing – thin, medium and thick.
 Bread heaven!

-Intentional or not it’s clever marketing in my mind.
+Intentional or not it’s clever marketing in my mind and an additional touchpoint to get people talking.

 - Choice for the customer – yes